 - 1. Review the Precautions section. - 2.
-Ensure that the two links are fitted as shown in the following diagram: - Connect the network to the controller, as shown in the following diagram.
-Observing correct polarity, connect one pair of the dual twisted pair to the LAN and connect both wires of the other pair to the LAN isolated (LAN REF) reference terminal.

-- 4. Connect the controller with other ARCNET devices in a device-to-device fashion.
-Do not use wiring trees or stubs. - 5.
-Ground the ARCNET wiring screen at one end of the cable only, e.g. at the earth terminal of an MN50-MI-ARC.
+Ensure both links from the daughter board header are removed. - Connect the network to the controller, as shown in the following 3. diagrams.
+Observing correct polarity, connect one pair of the dual twisted pair to the LAN and connect both wires of the other pair to one of the LAN isolated (LAN REF) reference terminal(s). - Connect the controller with other ARCNET devices in a 4 device-to-device fashion.
+Do not use wiring trees or stubs. - Ground the ARCNET wiring screen at one end of the cable only, 5 e.g. at the earth terminal of an MN50-MI-ARC.

-2nd twisted pair connected to isolated (LAN REF) reference
+connected to isolated (LAN REF) reference

-Refer to the Cable Screens section.
+Refer to the Cable Screens section